Faakezon/ProjectOrigins/README.md

 To do:
 Fix ItemInfo scalable UI for different resolutions.
-Fix the custom cursor bug so it always detect menu elements with collisions and raycast.
+Fix the custom cursor bug so it always detect menu elements with collisions and raycast. - Should be working properly now.
 Fix that ItemInfo show more specific armor type than just armor.
 Should display Head, Torso or Boots.

 #### Origins-V01-Inventory System